 The following describes each block and consequently introduces the content of the PIM module:

-Product attributes represents the center and the foundation of the PIM module.
-Defined attributes include all provided technical specifications and every other product aspect or characteristic.
+Attributes are the center and the foundation of the PIM module.
+Defined attributes generally include all provided technical specifications and any other aspect that is required by Distributors.
 It is possible to specify as many attributes as necessary for your product.
 Note that the Connect platform allows specifying attributes in one of the following scopes:

 Attribute scopes differentiation is illustrated in the example below: